vikchupak/DevOps/Linux/waysToInstallSoftware.md

 - **Snap** (Snap is a package management system developed by Canonical, the makers of Ubuntu, for operating systems that use the Linux kernel.
 A snap is an application containerised with all its dependencies.
 Snap packages have `.snap` extension. `snapd` - the snap daemon, which manages and executes snaps on your system)

+  ### Is that correct to say `snap package manager`?

+  Yes, it's correct to refer to Snap as a package manager, though it's technically more than that.
+Snap is a package management system to distribute and manage applications in the form of snap packages across different Linux distributions.

   [Snap Store](https://snapcraft.io/store) an application repository hosted and managed by Canonical, and are free for anyone to download\
   Snapcraft - framework used to build and publish snaps